 The Grey Doberhound is a hybrid of the Greyhound and Doberman Pinscher.
 Thus, providing a pleasant contrast in temperaments.
-While Dobermans are often intense and serious dogs, the Greyhound can bring a playfulness to the mix.
+While Dobermans are often intense and serious dogs, the Greyhound is going to bring a playfulness to the mix.

 Always friendly and docile, the Grey Doberhound can be the perfect fit for any family.
-Not only do they retain the territorial instincts of the Dobie, but also the gentleness of the Greyhound.
-However, don’t let this fool you – they have a ton of energy.
+Not only will they retain the territorial instincts of the Dobie, but also the gentleness of the Greyhound.
+However, don’t let this fool you – they are extremely active.

 3. Doberman Bulldog

 Like the name says, the Doberman Bulldog is a hybrid of the Doberman and English Bulldog.
-In this wonderful crossbreed, the friendliness of the Bully and the fierceness of the Dobie combine for a truly unique hybrid dog.
+In this new yet wonderful hybrid, the friendliness of the Bully and the fierceness of the Doberman combine for a truly unique hybrid dog.

 Bulldogs are hefty and durable dogs that can pack on some weight.
 On the other hand, Dobies are lean and muscular with an athletic frame.
 Doberman Bulldogs, however, will have a body that lie somewhere in between.

-Calm, dignified and friendly, the Doberman Bulldog has an adventurous side that can be a great compliment to any active owner.
+Calm, dignified and friendly, the Doberman Bulldog has an adventurous side that can be a great trait for any active owners that love to explore.
 Though, they do need a decent amount of exercise.
 Plus, it’s even more crucial they receive early socialization.

 Parents: Boxer x Doberman mix

 The Boxerman is a designer dog resulting from the deliberate cross of the Doberman Pinscher and Boxer.
 Among all dog breeds, these two may be the most fearless dogs we have in our homes.
-Even so, they can be friendly and sweet too.
+But even so, the Boxerman can be friendly and sweet too.

 Boxermans are going to be large, durable dogs.
 Both parents sport an athletic frame intended to work through tough conditions.
 As such, the Boxerman will likely be an excellent working dog with admirable work ethics.

 However, this doesn’t mean they don’t love to play.
 The Boxer parent brings a fun-loving vibe into this Doberman mix.
-And with socialization and obedience training, these dogs can be calm and gentle around children and other pets.
+And with socialization and obedience training, these dogs will be calm and gentle and calm around kids and other pets.

 5. Doberman Pit

-Both the American Pit Bull Terrier and Doberman Pinscher are “feared” dogs in the dogdom.
-In other words, the hybrid Doberman Pit, is an excellent option for those looking for a guard dog with an affectionate and playful side.
+Both the American Pit Bull Terrier and Doberman Pinscher are “feared” dogs in the canine kingdom.
+In other words, the hybrid Doberman Pit, is an excellent option for those looking for a guard dog with a loving and playful side.

 Of course, physical qualities may vary depending on which side they take more from.
-Still, they tend to inherit the facial structure of the Pit Bull while retaining the body of the Doberman.
-A firm and consistent hand is needed with these dogs.
+Still, they tend to inherit the facial structure of the Pit Bull, while retaining the body of the Doberman.
+Needless to say, a firm and consistent hand is crucial with these dogs.

 RECOMMENDED: 31 Playful Pit Bull Mixes